unoplatform/uno.extensions/doc/Learn/Tutorials/Authentication/HowTo-MsalAuthentication.md

 `MsalAuthenticationProvider` allows your users to sign in using their Microsoft identities.
 It wraps the [MSAL library](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) from Microsoft into an implementation of `IAuthenticationProvider` This tutorial will use MSAL authorization to validate user credentials.

-> [!WARNING]
+> [!TIP]
-> The steps outlined here are unnecessary if you used the template to create your solution.
-Otherwise, it is recommended that you follow the [instructions](xref:Overview.Extensions) for creating an application from the template.
+> This guide assumes you used the Uno.Extensions template to create the solution.
+Instructions for creating an application from the template can be found [here](xref:Overview.Extensions).

 ## Step-by-steps